zervnet/desec-stack/README.md

        ./dev

+    in a new shell, as the log output will block the shell and we still need the shell variables that were defined earlier.
     If you run desec-stack for the first time, this will require a couple of downloads and take a while.
-    Once it is up and running, you can query the API home endpoint:
+    Once it is up and running, you can query the API home endpoint (in the old shell from the steps before):

        http GET https://desec.${DOMAIN}/api/v1/